syniol/blockchain-node-ts/README.md

 Creating Blockchain from scratch using TypeScript for Node.js ecosystem.

+## Cryptography
+There are three main cryptography methods used in Blockchain:

+ * Hash
+ * HMAC
+ * Digital Signature

+## Transaction(s)
+In this example your can find three example of Block implementation.
+Blocks with more than one transaction uses Merkle Tree for all transactions added inside a block.

+* Single Transaction
+* Multiple Transaction
+* Transaction Pool

 ## Environment Variables
 Please see list below of all environment variables to get this application up and running.